 Esports 'too violent' to be included in Olympics.
 Image copyright Getty Images The President of the International Olympic Committee says esports are too violent to be part of the Olympics.

 Thomas Bach said the "so-called killer games" which promote violence or discrimination cannot be accepted into the Games.
 "If you have egames where it's about killing somebody, this cannot be brought into line with our Olympic values," he said at the Asian Games.
 By 2020, it's predicted esports will generate £1bn in global revenue.
 Florida shooting: Video gamer kills two at tournament.
 Media playback is unsupported on your device A participant in a video game tournament in Jacksonville, Florida, has shot dead two people before killing himself, police say.

 They named the killer as David Katz, 24, from Baltimore and say he used one hand gun.
 No other suspects are sought.
+Eleven other people were injured on Sunday at Jacksonville Landing, a large shopping and entertainment complex.
+Some unconfirmed reports say Katz had become angry after losing at the American football eSports event.
 Game Trains Schools for Mass Shooting Response.
 Online gamer killed for selling virtual weapon - World - www.smh.com.au.
 Chinese gamer sentenced to life.
 A Shanghai online gamer has been given a suspended death sentence for killing a fellow gamer.